<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 How to Get Started with Carbon Labeling

 The good news?
 You don’t need an internal climate science team to make it happen.
-Partnering with a platform like Klimato gives you everything you need: from life cycle-based emission data, to automated carbon labels, to reporting that’s CSRD- and ESG-ready.
+Partnering with a platform like Klimato gives you everything you need: from life cycle-based emission data, to automated carbon labels and methodologies that are backed by science.

 Start small.
 Label your top-selling dishes.
 Track the impact.
 Tweak your sourcing and menu design accordingly.
 And if you're ready to scale, use that data to stand out in procurement pitches, hotel group meetings, or sustainability rankings.